suzaram3/SpotifyHistory/README.md

 - Fundamentals of data extraction, transformation and loading (ETL)
 - How to work with the Spotify API
 - More experience with PostgreSQL
+- Added triggers to database to update separate tables as new rows are inserted.

 ### Images